decaf-dev/obsidian-dataloom/docs/body-cell-text.md

 ## Description

-Renders markdown.
+This cell renders a text value.

+A text value may include any Obsidian markdown.

 ## Usage

-Input any text and close the menu to have it render the markdown to HTML.
+Select a text cell to open the text cell edit menu.
+Type any value.
+Click outside the menu or press `Enter` or `Return` for the value to be saved.

-All Obsidian markdown is supported.
+Examples of Obsidian markdown include:

 ```markdown
 **Bold**